TadiT7/treble_experimentations_wiki/Moto-G5S.md

 ---

 ## Android 11 Notes
-The required vendor to be able to boot Android 11 Gsi, and with that also any gsi on SELinux enforcing has not been released publicly yet please wait for announcements on XDA and t.me/montanalab after the public announcement these notes will be updated
+To boot android 11, you HAVE to use at least the october update, also known as 1.8 to be able to boot, **_any Gsi from firmware collections will need permissiver to boot_** (see above), Phh's Roar Gsi and Google's own Android 11 Gsi **_dont need permissiver_**

 ---

 Tested By: HowToRush (XT1794) Oreo Latest  1.1.2020-23.09.2020

-Also tested by: Giv314, Comeb4ck, and others
+Also tested by: Giv314, Comeb4ck, and other users from the [G5S Telegram](https://t.me/motog5schat)

 Template created by @zguithues and @hackintosh5